abhishek1961/bookmySeats/README.md

 #App uses Nodejs expressjs in backend and frontend build on Angular 10

-1. Insatall packages of both frontend and backend using npm install
+1. Insatall packages of both frontend(client Directory) and backend using npm install

 2. Default ports and base path Backend:http://loacalhost/8080